UniDU: Towards A Unified Generative Dialogue Understanding Framework: Introduction

-There are five classical dialogue understanding tasks: dialogue summary (DS)~\cite{liu2019automatic}, dialogue completion (DC)~\cite{su2019improving,quan2020risawoz}, intent detection (ID)~\cite{kim2016intent,casanueva2020efficient}, slot filling (SF)~\cite{zhang2017position,haihong2019novel} and dialogue state tracking (DST)~\cite{kim2020efficient,liao2021dialogue}.
-For dialogue summary, it is normally formulated as a sequence-to-sequence generation problem.
-Recently, the advance methods adopt two-step generation strategy~\cite{wu2021controllable}.
-They first generate the dialogue keywords as the sketch and then generate the summary based on the predicted keywords.
-For dialogue completion, \citet{Chen2021DecoupledDM} regard the co-reference and information ellipsis as the noises and directly leverage BART~\cite{lewis2020bart} as the rewrite model.
-The intent detection is formulated as a classification problem~\cite{liu2016attention}.
-The advance method uses the big pre-trained model as utterance encoder learned by the classification loss~\cite{mehri2020dialoglue}.
-The excellent slot filling methods normally formulate the task as a sequence labeling task~\cite{zhang2017position,coope2020span}.
-For dialogue state tracking task, the advance models are hybrid of classification~\cite{mrkvsic2017neural} and generation~\cite{wu2019transferable,tian2021amendable}.
+There are five classical dialogue understanding tasks: dialogue summary (DS)~\cite{liu2019automatic}, dialogue completion (DC)~\cite{su2019improving,quan2020risawoz}, intent detection (ID)~\cite{kim2016intent,casanueva2020efficient,qin2021co}, slot filling (SF)~\cite{zhang2017position,qin2021survey,haihong2019novel} and dialogue state tracking (DST)~\cite{kim2020efficient,chen2020schema,hosseini2020simple,xu2020memory,liao2021dialogue}.
+Dialogue summary aims to generate a concise description of given dialogue content, which is normally formulated as a sequence-to-sequence generation problem~\cite{wu2021controllable}.
+Dialogue completion eliminates the co-reference and information ellipsis in the latest utterance, which is also a generation task~\cite{Chen2021DecoupledDM}.
+Intent detection and slot filling are two traditional spoken language understanding tasks that aim to map natural language to logical form.
+Intent detection is typically treated as a classification problem~\cite{liu2016attention} and slot filling is usually formulated as a sequence labeling task~\cite{zhang2017position,qin2019stack,coope2020span}.
+The dialogue state tracking task is to extract the user's constraints on the predefined dialogue domains and slots~\cite{budzianowski2018multiwoz}.
 The five different tasks aim to interpret a dialogue from five different perspectives.
 To date, these DU tasks are still learned independently due to different task formats.
-However, they are intuitively related, for example dialogue completion task should have positive effect on dialogue state tracking task~\cite{han2020multiwoz}.
-On the other hand, the dialogue data is expensive to gather and its annotations also need to consume substantial human and financial resource, which constraints the scale of annotated dialogue corpora.
-It is important and imperative to study how to enhance the dialogue understanding capability with the existing different dialogue corpora.
+However, they are intuitively related.
+For example, the dialogue completion task should have a positive effect on the dialogue state tracking task~\cite{han2020multiwoz}.
+On the other hand, it is usually very expensive to collect dialogue data and annotate them, which constraints the scale of annotated dialogue corpora.
+It is important and imperative to study how to enhance dialogue understanding capability with the existing diverse dialogue corpora.